 Is now the right time to refinance?

-For most homeowners, it’s still a great time to refinance.
+For most homeowners, it’s still a good time to refinance.

 By any historical measure, home loans remain incredibly cheap, and you'll pay less than borrowers did last June.

 The average 30-year fixed-rate loan — the most popular way to finance a home — costs only just over half of a percentage point more than it did when rates bottomed out in late 2012.

 That increase adds only $37 or less to monthly payments for every $100,000 borrowed.

-The typical 15-year fixed-rate loan is also a half point more, while the average 30-year jumbo fixed-rate mortgage has fallen to a new record low this spring.
+The typical 15-year fixed-rate loan is about six-tenths of a point higher, while the average 30-year jumbo fixed-rate mortgage is only up a quarter point after falling to a new record low this spring.

 Jumbo loans are mortgages that are too large to be purchased by Fannie Mae and Freddie Mac, the two government-owned companies that buy or guarantee most of the mortgages issued by banks and other lenders.